Φ

 XI.
 The Spectrum of Mind

-• Aperture Φ Field ○ Boundary
+• Center Φ Field ○ Boundary

 Timeless presence